I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 You can plant it in a sand substrate as well.

-But there are a lot of people who have successfully kept in sand substrate aquarium.
+But there are a lot of people who have successfully kept them in sand substrate aquariums.

 Fertilization requirements